CALL TODAY 480-600-3003

 I WANT THE BOOK

 We All Suffer at Times.
-Now, Lets Do Something About It
+Now, Let's Do Something About It

 If you're reading this page, chances are you're not exactly happy with how your life is going.
 And that's okay.
 You're in a safe place.

-As a former therapist, Christy uses an effective system of evidenced-based concepts, tools, and exercises like trauma-informed coaching, inner child healing and EMDR to uncover true self-worth.
-Christy's signature system, the Maxx Method, helps develop emotional intelligence and provides life-long skills that will help guide you in relationships with yourself and others.
+As a former therapist, Christy uses an effective system of evidenced-based concepts, tools, and exercises like trauma and EMDR therapy to uncover true self-worth.
+Christy's system, the Maxx Method, helps develop emotional intelligence and provides life-long skills that will help guide you in relationships with yourself and others.

-Remember: you are not broken YOU ARE NOT BROKEN.
+Remember: you are not broken.
 There is nothing wrong with you.
-And, it doesn't have to take years of therapy to get the results you are hoping for
+And, it doesn't have to take years of therapy and addictive medicines to find purpose-driven life coaching for men and women in Florence, AZ.

-The Maxx Method Difference
+The Christy Maxey Difference

-Many people use go to therapy but see few results.
+Plenty of good people use therapy but see few results.
 They've tried reading books, listening to podcasts, and maybe even hired a life coach.
 But at the end of the day, they're still struggling with root issues that cause stress, anxiety, and feelings of helplessness.

-Christy Maxey has developed The Maxx Method, an evidenced-based path to Personal Development, Healing and Emotional Intelligence.
 When you work with Christy Maxey as your life coach, you will spend your time together getting to the root cause of your problems.
 You'll answer questions like:

 - How are you holding yourself back?